 Brazil defended Venezuela’s admission into the bloc in 2012, saying inclusion of the oil-rich country would make Mercosur a “global energy power.”
-But by 2016, falling oil prices, economic mismanagement, and an increasingly authoritarian government were pushing Venezuela toward a humanitarian crisis.
-President Nicolas Maduro, facing calls for his removal, arrested opposition leaders and used the courts to undermine the opposition-led congress.
+But falling oil prices, economic mismanagement, and an increasingly authoritarian government have pushed Venezuela into an economic, political, and humanitarian crisis.
+As a result, more than two million Venezuelans have fled to neighboring countries since 2014.

 Since its admission to Mercosur, Venezuela had failed to comply with many of the group’s trade regulations.
 Mercosur suspended Venezuela in late 2016, citing violations of human rights and the bloc’s trade rules by President Nicolas Maduro’s government.
 In August 2017, the group made Venezuela’s suspension indefinite.
-Argentine President Mauricio Macri has called on Venezuela to release political prisoners and guarantee free and fair presidential elections in 2018 as necessary precursors to reconciliation.
+Argentine President Mauricio Macri has called on Venezuela to release political prisoners and guarantee free and fair elections as necessary precursors to reconciliation.

 “A reformist desire to deepen trade within the bloc, as well as genuine horror at Venezuela’s descent into an economically dysfunctional dictatorship, have helped galvanize the four original members’ willingness to slowly inch Venezuela out of the bloc,” says Matthew M. Taylor, an associate professor at American University and an expert on Latin America’s political economy.

-The move against Venezuela came amid political turmoil across the bloc.
+The move against Venezuela came amid political and economic turmoil across the bloc.
 Corruption probes launched in 2014 in Brazil have spread, implicating hundreds of the region’s political and business elites.
-At the same time, falling commodity prices and what critics describe as economic mismanagement have contributed to recessions in the region: Brazil’s economy shrank by 4 percent in 2016 while Venezuela’s contracted by 19 percent, according to central bank figures.
-Argentina, which for years had been accused of posting inaccurate economic data, confirmed in 2016 that it too was in recession, posting a 2 percent contraction for the year.
-Paraguay and Uruguay, the smallest Mercosur economies, saw 4 and 2 percent growth, respectively.
+At the same time, falling commodity prices and what critics describe as economic mismanagement have contributed to recessions in the region: in 2018, Brazil’s economy is forecast to grow less than 1.5 percent after two years of contraction, and Argentina requested a $50 billion rescue package from the International Monetary Fund after years of recession.
+Mired in crisis, Venezuela’s economy has shrunk by half since 2013.

 The Future of the Bloc